Smoked Turkey: How to Smoke a Turkey Step-By-Step

 Stuff Your Bird (Optional)

 You can stuff a whole turkey if you like though these days the practice is not as common.
-That's in part because the USDA says it risks cross contamination and because it takes the turkey longer to cook.
+That's in part because the USDA says it risks cross-contamination and because it takes the turkey longer to cook.
 A better practice is to cook the stuffing separately.

 Using Turkey Drippings

 As your bird cooks, it sheds delicious bits of fat and flavor to the bottom of the cooking surface.
 You can incorporate turkey drippings into your turkey gravy.
 Once the turkey is done cooking, remove the bird and strain the remaining liquid into a container.
 Add the strained drippings into your gravy.
-However, if you have brined the bird, it's juices may be too salty to use.
+However, if you have brined the bird, its juices may be too salty to use.
 Taste it to see and be careful with adding additional salt.

-How to Smoke a Turkey
+How to Smoke a Turkey Step-by-Step

 Select a Wood Pellet